-Component 3.
-Contingent Emergency Response Component (CERC) (US\$0 million).

-In the event of an Eligible Crisis or Emergency, the project will contribute to providing immediate and effective response to said crisis or emergency.
+Component 4: Contingent Emergency Response Component (CERC) (US\$0 million).
+In the event of an eligible crisis or emergency, the project will contribute to providing immediate and effective response to this crisis or emergency.
 The allocation to this component is to minimize time spent on a reallocation of funds from programmed activities.
-The unused amount can be reallocated to other components if the CERC component is not triggered a year prior to project closing.